Broadcaster and theatre director Upinder Khashu passes away | Entertainment

 Srinagar-born Khashu read news in Urdu and Kashmiri on the erstwhile Radio Kashmir until 1990 when threats from militants forced him to migrate to Delhi.
 He was provided police protection for a considerable time.

-Khashu became a household name in Kashmir after playing a key role in tele-serial 'Chauraha' (crossroad) in the mid-1980s.
+Khashu became a household name in Kashmir after playing a key role in tele-serial 'Chauraha' (crossroads) in the mid-1980s.

 He gained national prominence with a powerful performance in hit serial 'Gul Gulshan Gulfaam', telecast in 1987 by Doordarshan.
 It was one of the first serials based in Kashmir and portrayed camaraderie between Kashmiri Pandits and Muslims.